 - As a groomer, you’ll learn to handle shy, aggressive, old, squirmy and frightened dogs firmly but gently.

-- A groomer’s main responsibility is bathing, brushing, combing, trimming of dogs and cats for their specific breeds.
+- A groomer’s primary responsibility is bathing, brushing, combing, trimming of dogs and cats for their specific breeds.

 - Besides bathing, some pets may require a flea bath.